plzRenato/weather-forecast/README.md

 ……………. https://www.openweathermap.org/ ……………..
 #

-This is a Python script for the requests to the URL
+Weather05.py is a Python script for the requests to the URL

 All the arguments are mandatory.

-Combining the date (YYYYmmgg) and time (e.g.: HHMMSS) you'll get the starting time the weather forecast will be printed out.
+Combining the date (YYYYmmgg) and time (e.g.: HHMMSS) you'll get the starting time the weather forecast will be printed out from.
 #

 ERRORS.
 The script will response with three status_code and descriptions: